 Senior Fellow Vijay Jagannathan provides strategic and technical advice to WRI Ross Center for Sustainable Cities.
 He is also Secretary General of CityNet, an association of 140+ urban stakeholders committed to sustainable development in the Asia Pacific region, and an adjunct professor at the Elliot School of International Affairs at George Washington University.

-Vijay leads the WRI team providing technical assistance to cities in the Central Asia Regional Cooperation (CAREC) countries to promote low-carbon development in selected cities of China, Kazakhstan and Mongolia under an ADB finance technical assistance.
+Vijay is supporting the WRI Beijing office in its various initiatives promoting low carbon resilient development.
+Prior to this assignment he led the WRI team providing technical assistance to cities in the Central Asia Regional Cooperation (CAREC) countries to promote low-carbon development in selected cities of China, Kazakhstan and Mongolia under an ADB finance technical assistance.
 He is a member of an advisory committee established by Chengdu Municipal Government and also participated as an international expert advising the China Academy of Urban Planning and Design in developing the city models for ecological civilization under the CCICED program in China.

 Vijay is an economist by training, with a PhD from Boston University.
 His dissertation on the informal markets for the poor was published by Oxford University Press in 1987 and recognized as one of the "Outstanding Academic Books of the Year" by the American Library Association.
 He has published extensively on water, urban development, agricultural development and environmental issues.

 Register to Receive Our News and Announcements Subscribe